-The Veteran Affairs Office (VA) assists students who are veterans and dependents of veterans who are eligible for benefits through the Veterans Administration.
-The office is located on the second level of B. F. Roberts Hall and was established to act as a liaison between the eligible students and the various Jackson State University offices to help resolve entitlement problems.
-It can be reached at (601) 979-1755.
-The office hours are: 8:00 a.m. to 5:00 p.m......Monday - Friday
+The Veteran Affairs Office assists students who are veterans and dependents of veterans who are eligible for benefits through the Veterans Administration.
+The office is located in B. F. Roberts and was established to act as a liaison between the eligible students and the various Jackson State University offices to resolve entitlement problems.
+It can be reached at (601) 979-2802 or 979-2801.
+The office hours are: 8:00 a. m. to 5:00 p.m.
+Monday-Friday.
+The mailing address is:

-The mailing address is: Coordinator of Veterans Affairs P.O.
+Coordinator of Veterans Affairs P.O.
 Box 17125 Jackson State University Jackson, MS 39217